-Do not compromise on the quality of gears.
-Out of many controllable and uncontrollable factors that contribute to the successful climb, having quality gears is all in your control.
+Do not compromise on the quality of the gears.
+Out of many controllable and uncontrollable factors that contribute to a successful climb, having quality gear is all in your control.
 Quality gear will perform better and provide great comfort in the mountains.
-Make sure you have all the gears required for the climb including all accessories and personal first aid kit.
+Make sure you have all the gears required for the climb including all accessories and a personal first aid kit.

-If you plan to continue climbing in future, then it may be a good decision to invest in quality gears.
-But if this is your first and last time, then perhaps renting gears will save you a fortune.
-Good quality gears will also serve you long and provide great comfort.
+If you plan to continue climbing in future, then it may be a good decision to invest in quality gear.
+But if this is your first and last time, then perhaps renting gear will save you a fortune.
+Good quality gear will also serve you long and provide great comfort.
 You should be prepared to experience climatic extremes, and having the right gear can make the experience a lot more comfortable.
-Read our equipment checklist for peak climbing and best boots for peak climbing.
+Read our equipment checklist for peak climbing and the best boots for peak climbing.

 Your journey to Lobuche begins before you set foot in Nepal.
-Do your training on steep rough ground, off-trail, even scrambling.
-This will not only help you to train your fitness level but also provides you with the knowledge of similar route you are going to tread.
-Start with general conditioning training improving your fitness level and aerobic capacity.
+Do your training on steep rough ground, off-trail, and even scrambling.
+This will not only help you to train your fitness level but also provides you with the knowledge of the similar route you are going to tread.
+Start with general conditioning training to improve your fitness level and aerobic capacity.
 This will greatly improve your performance level and provide you with a base for more specific training.
 Finally, you should do specific training for peak climbing.
 Specific training would be like climbing a smaller mountain in your region.
-You should also carry a heavy backpack and wear mountaineering boots when climbing peak for the specific training.
+You should also carry a heavy backpack and wear mountaineering boots when climbing peaks for specific training.

-Lobuche peak is graded Alpine PD+ on an alpine grading system with route consisting of 45 Degree snow slopes and exposed ridge climbing.
-Out of other popular trekking peaks in Nepal especially in Everest region, Lobuche Peak Climb offers more technical feel to the climb.
+Lobuche peak is graded Alpine PD+ on an alpine grading system with a route consisting of 45 Degree snow slopes and exposed ridge climbing.
+Out of other popular trekking peaks in Nepal especially in the Everest region, Lobuche Peak Climb offers a more technical feel to the climb.
 Use of climbing equipment is required and you should be comfortable walking with the crampons.
-On a guided climb, there will be a guide to assist you and provide you with instruction on skills relative to the climb.
-Most of the section on Lobuche peak is fixed roped.
-Having a basic knowledge of fixed rope and cramponing is greatly beneficial.
+On a guided climb, there will be a guide to assist you and provide you with instructions on skills relative to the climb.
+Most of the section on Lobuche peak is fixed-roped.
+Having a basic knowledge of fixed ropes and crampons is greatly beneficial.

 Your objective is to reach the summit and you should save your strength and effort for the big day.
 Do not go all in at the beginning days.
 Take it slow and easy at the start and gradually increase your intensity.
 Don’t rush, walk at your own pace and build your endurance over the days.
 Have rest and acclimatization, hydrate and feed yourself properly and get good night rest.
 The summit day will be long and can take 10-12 hrs.
 This is the day you will need all your strength.
 Taking it too hard, in the beginning, can lead to tiresome, injuries and prevent you from reaching the summit.